Payment and Refund Policy - Student Account Hold

 An itemized statement of tuition and fees is mailed approximately seven weeks prior to the beginning of each semester.
 Payment is due and must be paid in full 14 days prior to the beginning of classes each semester.
-Accounts not settled by the due date will be subject to a late payment fee of $50 and a one and one-half percent per month interest charge on the unpaid balance and could result in a delay in the student registering for classes or possibly a withdrawal from the college for financial reasons.
+Accounts not settled by the due date will be subject to a late payment fee of $50 and a one and one-half percent (1.5%) per month interest charge on the unpaid balance and could result in a delay in the student registering for classes or possibly a withdrawal from the college for financial reasons.
 A hold is placed on the student's account if the balance is past due.
 This hold prohibits the student from registering for courses or course adjustments, application review to go abroad, charging in the Bookstore, Devil's Den and Dining Services areas.
+The hold also prohibits the release of official transcripts and diploma.

 Bookstore and other miscellaneous consumer charges will be billed on a monthly basis and are due by the due date noted on the invoice.
-Accounts not settled by the due date will be subject to a late payment fee of $50 and a one and one-half percent per month interest charge on the unpaid balance and could result in a delay in the student registering for classes.
+Accounts not settled by the due date will be subject to a late payment fee of $50 and a one and one-half percent (1.5%) per month interest charge on the unpaid balance and could result in a delay in the student registering for classes.
 A hold is placed on the student's account if the balance is past due.
 This hold prohibits the student from registering for courses or course adjustments, application review to go abroad, charging in the Bookstore, Devil's Den and Dining Services areas.
+The hold also prohibits the release of official transcripts and diploma.

 Whether or not the student is currently enrolled, an official transcript of a student's records will not be released if any of the student's accounts, including educational loans issued by or through or upon approval of the college, is in arrears.